ehrenb/Mercator/README.md

 * <md5>_component_subgraph - a subgraph containing only the Android components in the "_graph.json" files
 * <md5>_beforenetworkx - _graph.json, but not in networkx format (for debugging)
 * <md5>_metadata.json - high level description data about the APK

+## TODOs ##

+* Visualize node edges to display why an edge was made between two nodes
+* UI
+  * Adjustable radius
+  * Key for node colors
+  * Colored edges based on relationship (field r/w, method r/w, class r/w)
+* View for assembly instructions
+* Apply path finding algorithms from NetworkX

+# Technologies #
+### Androguard
+The Androguard framework is used to extract important information such as class/function names, source code, parameters, static variables, and cross-references from code in APKs.

+### NetworkX
+NetworkX is a Python graphing library chosen for its ease of use out-of-box and popular interfacing with other tools.

+### Flask
+A familiar and popular Python web framework.

+### Ace Editor
+A code editor for displaying decompiled Java source code.